10Pines/ex_matchers/README.md

 # ExMatchers

 Matchers that provide syntactic sugar around ExUnit assertions.
+The goal of this library is to help writing readable tests and to facilitate the process of writing reusable domain specific custom matchers.

 ## Built in matchers